 - 1. Develop an implementation plan for this Strategy including development of the eating disorder research and translation workforce. - 2.
-Establish a Scope of Practice document that identifies agreed knowledge and skills for post-doctoral eating disorder researchers ensuring sufficient guidance and structure is provided, as well as enabling flexibility and inclusivity. - 3.
+Establish a Scope of Practice document that identifies agreed knowledge and skills for post-doctoral eating disorder researchers - ensuring sufficient guidance and structure is provided, as well as enabling flexibility and inclusivity. - 3.
 Embed policies and strategies that address barriers to translation and implementation of evidence in health services and by clinicians.

-Embed resear Embed relevant areas researchers
+Embed researchers